s-zahid05/Verilog_RISCV-32bit_CPU/README.md

 Future updates to the CPU will include the addition of pipelining, branch prediction, and a forwarding unit to support efficient data hazard management.
 While no specific timeline is set, these enhancements are intended to significantly improve performance by enabling concurrent instruction execution.

-Below you will find a table that includes all the instructions that have been implemented and tested so far; what remains are the branching instructions, or more accurately the testing of the branching instructions.
+Below you will find a table that includes all the instructions that have been implemented for the single cycle processor.

 | Instructions | Opcode  | funct3 | funct7  | Type |
 | ------------ | ------- | ------ | ------- | ---- |